foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

    .. image:: /img/lab11_steps_1.png
         :alt: smarthome system

 3. Choose an appropriate IoT server in the top right corner of the AWS IoT console page.
+As an example we choose US East (N. Virginia) server, you may choose other server as you see fit.

    .. image:: /img/lab11_steps_2.png
         :alt: smarthome system